 Understand the Needs of Your Clients

 While a yoga studio might be a massive hit in a liberal town, it may be outright boycotted in a small conservative town.
+It also depends on the demographic of your town when it comes to deciding what type of yoga to so.
+Determine if your brand can cater to both young and old people respectively with their own classes.
 Creating your brand can be tricky, however, because in some cases people want something that is just like what everyone else has and in some cases they want something that is new, unique and different.
 Just like all businesses, failing to understand the needs of the customer is almost a sure way to see your business fail.

 Lack of Marketing